 Liz West / Flickr

-You want something super sweet?
+Vidalia onions are super sweet.
 We're talking eat it raw and don't even blink.
-The Vidalia is the perfect choice in the family of sweet onions, you really don't need to cook them, for us they are the perfect onion to chop about an inch in diameter and serve raw on top of a juicy burger.
+The Vidalia is the perfect choice in the family of sweet onions, you really don't need to cook them, for us they are the perfect onion to be sliced and served raw on top of a juicy burger.
 If you prefer you burger onions cooked, we suggest opting for the red or white onion.

 Mike Mozart / Flickr

 Perfect for making stir fry, they closely resemble green onions, though they're usually bigger, and, despite the name, they're mainly used in Asian cooking and have nothing to do with Wales.
 They're actually native to China.

 Often confused with yellow onions, Spanish Onions are sweet and have a lower water content than many onions, making them the perfect choice when wanting to cook onion rings - see, we told you a little onion knowledge goes a long way.
 You can stuff them, with great results, but we'd always choose Bermuda onions for that job.